argonne-lcf/user-guides/docs/polaris/data-science-workflows/python.md

     source "${VENV_DIR}/bin/activate"
     ```

-You can always retroactively change the `--system-site-packages` flag state for
+You can always retroactively change the `#!bash --system-site-packages` flag
-this virtual environment by editing `my_env/pyvenv.cfg` and changing the value
+state for this virtual environment by editing `#!bash ${VENV_DIR}/pyvenv.cfg` and
-of the line `include-system-site-packages = false`.
+changing the value of the line `#!bash include-system-site-packages=false`.

 To install a different version of a package that is already installed in the
 base environment, you can use: